Sunday Service

 At Ananda, each person who comes and participates does so with his or her own, inner realization and recognition.
 No one form of reverence, belief, or personal relationship to God or the gurus is expected or assumed.
 All are welcome to the weekly services and meditations.
 The only suggestion we make is to come with an open heart and an open mind.

 Families with children are welcome to come to regular Sunday Service at 10am.
-Shortly after the service starts, at around 10:10am, children will be dismissed to attend Circle of Joy (Sunday School) in the downstairs classroom.
+Shortly after the service starts, at around 10:10am, children will be invited to attend Circle of Joy (Sunday School) in the downstairs classroom.
 Circle of Joy is appropriate for children ages 4-10.
 One Sunday a month, parents are also invited to attend a parent support meeting.
 Read about Ananda’s full children’s offerings here.

 Past Recordings